Creating a Twilio WhatsApp or SMS Bot

 - When you've found a number you want to buy, click the Buy button.

-- Now go to Flow XO, click Bots on the top menu bar, and click New Bot.
+- Now go to Flow XO, click Channels on the top menu bar, and click + New.

 - Choose Twilio SMS as the platform.

 - Type in a name for the bot.

 - If you like, you can fill out the Welcome Text box.
 This is optional.

 - Next, go back to the Twilio console and click the Twilio icon at the top left.
 You'll now be back on the dashboard.

 - Copy the Account SID and Auth Token from the Account Summary section in Twilio into the same fields in Flow XO.

 - Now click the List Phone Numbers button in Flow XO.